cdmclellan7/in-the-loop/README.md

 # In the Loop

 A messaging forum for School of Code bootcampers to ask and answer coding questions.
+They can say what Zoom breakout room they are in and what the problem is so that coaches can easily come to help.
+Other users can also comment on the question and upvote helpful comments.

 ## Table of Contents
 - [What is this?](#what-is-this?)